sharetribe/flex-docs/src/docs/howto-events/view-events-with-flex-cli/index.md

 changing your marketplace's advanced configurations such as transaction processes and email templates.

-<plan tier="extend" feature="Access to Sharetribe CLI"></plan> This
-guide expects that you have already installed Sharetribe CLI and are logged in with your API key.
+This guide expects that you have already installed Sharetribe CLI and are logged in with your API key.
 If not, it's recommended to first read the tutorial
 [Getting started with Sharetribe CLI](/introduction/getting-started-with-sharetribe-cli/).

 In this guide, we will learn how the events of a marketplace can be